-Faxed or mailed application for Visiting Students will be accepted until two (2) weeks prior to the deadlines above, thereafter all applications must be processed in-person only.
+Faxed or mailed application for Visiting Students will be accepted until May 14 for Summer Semester, thereafter all applications must be processed in-person only.
 Applications can be mailed to theOffice of the Registrar, 1 Education Drive, Garden City, NY 11530 or faxed to 516.572.9975.
 Once your completed application is processed by the Office of the Registrar, you will receive information in the mail with your NCC ID number and instructions on how to register online for your approved courses.
 Registration for courses will be allowed after our current students have had an opportunity to register for the upcoming term(s).
 Please be advised that during peak times, the Service Hours of Operation do not take into account the need to limit the walk-ins earlier than the posted closing time.
 If more students are in line than we can service within the posted hours, students will receive front-of-the line passes for the next business day.

 New York State Public Health law requires that all students attending college in the state who were born on or after January 1, 1957 and who are enrolled for six or more chargeable contact hours file with the College proof of immunization against measles, mumps and rubella.
 ALL students regardless of age who are enrolled for six or more credit hours must fill out the meningitis survey which is available online and through the Health Center.
 Failure to comply with this law within 30 days from the start of the semester will result in a student’s disenrollment from classes, without refund of tuition and fees.
 Additional information regarding this regulation will be mailed to all admitted students.

 A variety of services are available to those who have a documented physical, psychological, hearing, visual or learning disability.
 For more information, contact the Center for Students with Disabilities Web site or call at 516.572.7241 (TTY 516.572.7617).